corydozen/serverless-cdk-cicd/01/README.md

 # A Serverless Project

-## Step 1 - CDK and Code Commit
+## Blog Post #1 - CDK and Code Commit

-For step 1, we're just going to get everything set up so we can have a vessel for our project.
+For the first blog post, we're just going to get everything set up so we can have a vessel for our project.

 There is some great documentation about how to get set up here.
 But I'll try to boil it down.
+Obviously, skip over any parts that you've already done or don't care about.

 1. [Sign up for AWS](#signup)
 1. [Create an IAM user to use for this project](#iam)